• Latest

 With fashionable elections within u.
 S. Underway, all political events have promised to prioritize public shipping.

-The ruling Bharatiya Janata Party guarantees to launch an “Urban Mobility Mission,” certainly one of whose goals is to “growth using public transport.”
+The ruling Bharatiya Janata Party guarantees to launch an “Urban Mobility Mission,” certainly one of whose goals is to “promote growth using public transport.”
 On similar lines, the Indian National Congress says it will formulate a “policy on city delivery” that emphasizes public transport consisting of “metro rail, suburban rail, public bus transport,” and non-motorized transport.

 Bengaluru: The street to nowhere